 - Enter your payment information.

 - Wait for the game to download.
 If the game is currently available, you'll be able to play as soon as it finishes downloading.
-If the game hasn't released yet, you'll be able to play the moment it launches.
+If the game hasn't been released yet, you'll be able to play the moment it launches.

 Is gameplay different for Nintendo Switch vs. Nintendo Switch Lite?